 What do you have to lose

-Certain exemptions such as Leave Travel Allowance (LTA) and medical reimbursements cannot in fact be claimed back at the time of income tax return filing.
+Certain exemptions such as Leave Travel Allowance (LTA) and medical reimbursements cannot be claimed back at the time of income tax return filing.
 These are a few elements that only your employer can provide, meaning you have to claim their benefits from your employer.

 The tax break provided under Leave Travel Allowance can be claimed by an individual for himself and also for his family members, provided the destination is in India itself.
 The LTA will be valid for 2 trips back and forth in the space of 4 consecutive calendar years.

 The rules and norms set by the Income tax department may vary widely from the company you are working for.
-Therefore, it is always advisable to obtain a better clarity before claiming exemption of any nature.
+Therefore, it is always advisable to obtain better clarity before claiming exemption of any nature.